-Very similar in style to the arrogant type except these people don’t care what others think or feel of them because in their own mind they are perfect or even ‘a God/Goddess’.
+Similar in style to the arrogant type except these people don’t care what others think or feel of them because in their own mind they are perfect or even ‘a God/Goddess’.
 They believe their own opinion as fact and don’t care for anyone else.
 The people who are seen as of value are just to be used to make their self-esteem even higher.
-They tend to use people that are less attractive, less funny, more awkward in their opinion to make them feel more attractive, more funny, less awkward, etc.
+They tend to use people that are less attractive, less funny, more awkward (in their opinion) to make them feel more attractive, more funny, less awkward, etc.

 The Green-Eyed Monster

-A kind of toxic variant which is similar to the self-absorbant person.
+A kind of toxic variant of the self-absorbed person.
 To the green-eyed monster jealousy or envy fuels their toxic behaviour.
 They act on this impulse to degrade other peoples’ accomplishments and lives.
 Even the greatest of accomplishments the green-eyed monster would simply sneer at it as if it is meaningless.
-The jealousy and envy can be so bad that even when a green-eyed monster accomplishes something they have to overembellish/overexaggerate its worth in order for them to feel worthy in that accomplishment.
+The jealousy and envy can be so bad that even when a green-eyed monster accomplishes something they have to over-embellish or over-exaggerate its worth in order for them to feel worthy in that accomplishment.

 Some people are a magnet for trouble and can be at the receiving end of abuse or bad luck on a regular basis – which isn’t toxic behaviour, just unfortunate circumstance(s).
 It becomes toxic when The Victim enables their own trouble and/or keeps on falling into the same problems over and over again without learning from it.
 The Victim also denies responsibility for their problem and either shift the blame onto others or gets other people to sort their problem out for them.
 On top of that most toxic victims don’t bother to do anything to solve their problem and rather just complain about it.